 Who Tells the Story?

 Our history, the color of our skin, our sexual identity, and our personal experiences all inform how we move in this world.
 If a story is specifically about the cultural experience of a character from a historically excluded identity, can someone who doesn’t have that identity accurately portray all those nuances?
-As the books we read are our windows and sliding doors, let’s as best as we can ensure that our view is accurate, informed, and authentic.
-And as we amplify these stories, we are also communicating to the publishing industry, (which is made up of 76% White, 74% cis women, 81% straight, and 89% non-disabled people), the need for more Own Voices stories!
+Because the books we read are our windows and sliding doors into other experiences, it’s really important to ensure that our view is accurate, informed, and authentic.
+And as we amplify these stories, we are also communicating to the publishing industry, (which is made up of 76% White, 74% cis women, 81% straight, and 89% non disabled people), the need for more Own Voices stories!

 At Little Feminist, we strive to bring you Own Voices books in our subscription boxes.
-As you, as caregivers, raise good humans – may hearts, minds, and worlds be opened as you read Own Voices books that are mirrors, windows, and sliding doors.
+Our goal is to help you raise good humans.
+May your hearts, minds, and worlds be opened as you read Own Voices books that are mirrors, windows, and sliding doors!

 Here are some Own Voices books that we love:

 - Little You, by Dogrib Tłı̨chǫ author of the Dene nation Richard Van Camp and Cree-Métis illustrator Julie Flett – ages 0-3.